noface1200/Command-Line-UI-Tool/README.md

 print(faded_ascii_art)
 ```

-big thanks too venaxyt for creating fade. the color gradient tool used in this repo
+credits to venaxyt for creating fade. the color gradient tool used in this repo
 note: you can find all working color schemes for the fadet function at https://github.com/venaxyt/fade